sgoudelis/debugmyhttp/README.md

 The bucket.py is responsible for serving the homepage, the log page, generating marker keys and providing a WebSocket connection to the browser.

+Features
+1. Serves the main homepage
+2. Serves the log page
+3. It will generate marker keys
+4. It will provide WebSocket channel to client browser to push the captured HTTP traffic to the user

 Usage:
 ```
 bucket.py options: